 What artistic techniques did Van Gogh employ in this painting?

-What role does perspective play in "Landscape with a Carriage and a Train"?
+What symbolism can be found in "Landscape with a Carriage and a Train"?

-How does this painting fit into Van Gogh's broader body of work?
+How does this painting reflect Van Gogh's emotional state?

-What influences can be seen in Van Gogh's approach to this painting?
+What influences can be seen in Van Gogh's landscape compositions?

-What is the significance of the composition in this painting?
+What is the significance of the train in this artwork?